New Employee IT Resources

 WebApps provides access to several popular applications from a wide array of devices, and is available to anyone with a Penn State Access Account.
 WebApps uses HTML5 instead of Java you don't need anything other than a modern browser to access the applications.
 More information can be found here: WebApps

 All employees with an assigned phone number extension will have an voicemail box.
-Review the instructions for checking your voicemail messages and other common tasks: Voicemail Instructions
+Review the instructions for checking your voicemail messages and other common phone tasks: Phone and Voicemail Instructions

 There are multiple copiers for faculty, staff, and student worker use located on campus.
 In order to print from a campus networked computer to the copiers or to perform the scan, fax, copy functions at the copiers, you must enter the last 5 digits of your PSU ID number when prompted.